rafael-s-santos/Java-COMPLETO-Programacao-Orientada-a-Objetos---Solved-Exercises/README.md

 <br><br>

 <p align="left">
-	This repository contains my solutions to the exercises from the 'Java COMPLETO 2024' course, instructed by Nelio Alves.
+	This repository contains my solutions to the <strong>exercises list</strong> from the 'Java COMPLETO 2024 Programação Orientada a Objetos' course, instructed by Nelio Alves.
 </p>

 <p align="left"> The solutions are organized by exercise lists.</p>